jsmolka/blog/content/posts/9971-hamburgers/index.md

 ![](img/heartrate.png "Average heart rate [bpm]")

 After one year, I got myself a heart rate monitor and a power meter.
 The continuous decrease in heart rate is a good representation of my fitness increase.
 It averages to 133 bpm, with a measured maximum of 190 bpm.
-The peak in February 2025 coincides with my comeback from the knee injury, a vacation in Spain where I pushed myself quite hard.
+The peak in February 2025 coincided with my comeback from the knee injury, a vacation in Spain where I pushed quite hard in a detrained state.

 ![](img/watts.png "Average power [W]")

 The more important stat, however, is power output.
-It averages to 223 W and was a little higher during the early years, where, in retrospect, I pushed myself more than necessary.
+It averages to 223 W and was a little higher during the early years, where I rode harder than necessary.
 With increased volume and knowledge in training theory came a more relaxed riding style focused on polarized training with high quality sessions.

 ![](img/weighted-watts.png "Weighted average power [W]")